 The concept of literacy is undergoing a profound transformation.
 New competencies are needed to access, analyze, create, reflect and take action using digital tools, texts and technologies in all aspects of our lives: in the school and workplace, for home and leisure, and for social interaction, relationships and citizenship in a democratic society.

 Our program is intentionally designed to be interdisciplinary at the intersection of media studies and education in recognition of the diverse contexts in which learning occurs and the blurring boundaries between formal and informal learning.
-For a total program cost of $6,100, you can become a recognized leader in digital literacy.
+By completing all four courses in the program, you can become a recognized leader in digital literacy.

 It is expected that you will apply to the URI Graduate School after taking one required graduate class in order to receive the certificate.
 For more detailed information, please contact Co-Director Julie Coiro at firstname.lastname@example.org